jandelgado/log4arduino/README.md

 A lightweight, no-frills logging library for Arduino & friends.

-* simple interface - just three macros
+* simple interface - just four macros
 * printf-like formatting
 * each log entry is prepended by timestamp and amount of available free RAM
 * automatically uses flash memory to save SRAM (if supported)